 Lucas County Commissioner Peter Gerken introduced Warren.
-Gerken talked about his roots as a Jeep worker back in the day.
+Gerken talked about his union roots and his past as a Jeep worker.

 "And guess what?!
 You know our history here, we're scrappy, aren't we?
 We're a scrappy community.
 When times get tough, we get tougher.
 We've all seen tough times in the last 25 years here, but we survived.
 But we're gonna have someone talk to us tonight that is as scrappy as we are," Gerken said.

 He said that having a manufacturing job is what allowed him to go to college later in life and that this kind of resilience is what makes the Lucas County community great.